ialex32x/unity-jsb/README.md

 [中文说明](README_cn.md)

-It brings Javascript runtime capability to Unity3D by integerating [QuickJS](https://bellard.org/quickjs/).<br/>
+It brings Javascript runtime capability to Unity3D by integrating [QuickJS](https://bellard.org/quickjs/).<br/>

 > QuickJS is a small and embeddable Javascript engine.
 It supports the ES2020 specification including modules, asynchronous generators, proxies and BigInt.